fernandosc14/football-prediction/README.md

 ## Description

 Football Prediction is a modern, data-driven platform for forecasting football match outcomes.
-It leverages machine learning models and real-time data to provide accurate predictions, confidence scores, and insights for leagues worldwide.
+It leverages machine learning models and real-time data to provide accurate predictions, confidence scores, and insights for leagues.

 **Supported Leagues:**